fabric8io/docker-maven-plugin/doc/manual.md

 <ports>
   <port>18080:8080</port>
   <port>host.port:80</port>
+  <port>host.ip@host.port:80</port>
 <ports>
 ```

-A `port` stanza may take one of two forms:
+A `port` stanza may take one of four forms:

-* A tuple consisting of two numeric values separated by a `:`.
+* **18080:8080** : A tuple consisting of two numeric values separated by a `:`.
 This
-  form will result in an explicit mapping between the docker host and
+  form will result in an explicit mapping between the docker host and the corresponding
-  the corresponding port inside the container.
-In the above example,
+  port inside the container.
+In the above example, port 18080 would be exposed on the
-  port 18080 would be exposed on the docker host and mapped to port
-  8080 in the running container.
+  docker host and mapped to port 8080 in the running container.
-* A tuple consisting of a string and a numeric value separated by a
+* **host.port:80** A tuple consisting of a string and a numeric value separated by a
   `:`.
 In this form, the string portion of the tuple will correspond
   to a Maven property.
 If the property is undefined when the `start`
   task executes, a port will be dynamically selected by Docker in the